ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 # IANA Considerations {#IANA}
 There is no update required to the IANA URN namespace registration {{URNNamespaces}} for UUID filed in {{RFC4122}}.
 Further, at this time the authors and working group have concluded that IANA is not required to track UUIDs used for identifying items such as versions, variants, namespaces or hashspaces.

-# Community Considerations {#community}

-The use of UUIDs is extremely pervasive in computing.
-They comprise the core identifier infrastructure for many operating systems such as Microsoft Windows and applications such as the Mozilla Web browser and in many cases, become exposed in many non-standard ways.

-This specification attempts to standardize that practice as openly as possible and in a way that attempts to benefit the entire Internet.

 # Security Considerations {#Security}